 After the initial processing, we tokenised and lemmatised the tweets to extract numerical features from the text.
 Tokenisation is used to protect private data, while lemmatisation removes redundancy and converts the words into their lemma (the root word in vocabulary).
-We used Sklearn {\tt TF-IDF vectorizer} \cite{sklearn} for this task.
-Finally, we used the Sklearn library \cite{sklearn} to fit the features into a K-Means model with 15 clusters.
+We used Sklearn {\tt TF-IDF vectorizer} \cite{sklearn} for this task. \ik{We used TF-IDF as it typically results in a sparse representation of text data reducing its dimensionality and improving computational efficiency.
+Also, TF-IDF does not require training and can be computed directly from the text data (unlike alternative options such as word embeddings), significantly reducing our training time.} Finally, we used the Sklearn library \cite{sklearn} to fit the features into a K-Means model with 15 clusters.
 We experimented with the number of clusters ranging from 5 to 35 and found 15 to produce the best accuracy.
-The cluster names were assigned manually after inspecting the top-10 words in each cluster.
+The cluster names were assigned manually after inspecting the top 10 words in each cluster.
 Some of the clusters having words with similar semantics were merged to eliminate redundancy, which left us with 13 hashtag clusters in total.

-{\it Insight 1.} Our hashtag analysis reveals that people mostly talk about \texttt{supporting businesses} during the three stages of the pandemic, as shown in Figure~\ref{fig:frequentHashtags}.
+Our hashtag analysis reveals that people mostly talk about \texttt{supporting businesses} during the three stages of the pandemic, as shown in Figure~\ref{fig:frequentHashtags}.
 We find approximately 7.2 Million hashtags related to \texttt{supporting businesses}.
 For instance, people are frequently using hashtags such as \textit{\#fundraising, \#charities, \#our\_work\_is\_our\_identity} in their tweets.
-It indicates that the economic disaster was also immense during the pandemic apart from the death and sickness.
+It indicates that the economic disaster was also immense during the pandemic, apart from death and sickness.
 Tourism, which was one of the most profitable industries before 2020, was almost brought to its knees.
-People from small roadside sellers at tourist attractions to commercial airline pilots lost their jobs and main sources of income.
+People, from small roadside sellers at tourist attractions to commercial airline pilots, lost their jobs and main sources of income.
 Almost every business that thrived on close human interactions or large numbers of people, including salons, massage parlours, pubs, nightclubs, gyms, restaurants, and cafes, had to be shut down during lockdowns.
 This situation affected a lot of livelihoods and directly impacted basic human needs, making \texttt{supporting businesses} the most frequent topic of discussion during the pandemic.